Amkeni Malindi

 Whilst one report released in December suggested that discriminatory acts against gay people in Kenya were less common and that Kenyan people were becoming increasingly tolerant, the same report warned of the recent re-emergence of such hostility.

-A report by the Kenyan Human Rights Commission details many instances of discrimination and violence.
-The report recounts instances of harassment by state officials, exclusion by families, physical violence, death threats and blackmail.
+A report by the Kenyan Human Rights Commission detailed many instances of discrimination and violence.
+The report recounted instances of harassment by state officials, exclusion by families, physical violence, death threats and blackmail.

 In September, the Kenyan Film and Classification Board banned the film ‘I Am Samuel’, a documentary about the life of a LGBT man in Kenya.
 The ban was justified on the basis that the film ‘promoted same-sex marriage as an acceptable way of life’.